 Either in the second part of your description, or the next sentence (sentence!) explain who you solve a problem for and why it sucks for them.
 You want to explain this in terms of the problem a customer has that an investor can understand (Don’t use jargon).

 Why did you reach out to this investor specifically?

-Investors know many founders spam every investor in hope naive hope of getting a response.
+Investors know many founders spam every investor in your cold email list in the hope naive hope of getting a response.
 Being very specific about each and every investor shows that you put in some time thinking about that investor and so will give you a shot.

 - VC name: Casually say, “I reached out to Accel because”

 - Why this partner: Mention deals they have done and insinuate that means you are a fit.
 “You did some great deals in the SaaS space like Uber, which I really like”